 - Causation (the failure in responsibility resulted in the incident)

 - Damages (the harm done to you and to your finances)

 Without a lawyer on your team, it may be difficult for you to establish the other party’s fault and convince an insurance company or a court that you deserve all your damages.
 A Buford bicycle accident lawyer from our firm can help prove the other party was at fault for your accident and that you deserve your due damages.

 Additionally, your lawyer can protect you from any accusations that you are partially at fault for your incident.
 In Georgia, if a claimant is found to be partially at fault for their incident, their compensation amount will be reduced.
 Your lawyer can help prevent this from happening to you.

 Buford Bicycle Accident Lawyer Near Me 404-214-2001

 You never require an attorney by law, but you may find an attorney invaluable.
-A personal injury attorney from our firm will do the following for you and more:
+A bicycle accident attorney from our firm will do the following for you and more:

 - Gathering evidence for your case

 - Determining whether more than one party is to blame for your incident